Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Whole wheat palak paratha (or spinach paratha) is a healthy and delicious unleavened Indian flatbread that is perfect for any time of the day.
 Serve these spinach rotis with curries as a satisfying side dish or with raita and pickles for breakfast or snacks!

 This delicious palak paratha recipe is not very different from this masala paratha recipe in that both these parathas are brimming with flavor – yet they are one of the easiest parathas to make.

-This is because all the ingredients along with the spinach puree, are mixed together to form a soft dough making these parathas easy to roll.
-It is easier to make when compared to the stuffed ones like aloo paratha where the rolled-out dough is filled, sealed, and then rolled again – making the process slightly trickier and time-consuming.
+This is because all the ingredients and the spinach puree are mixed together to form a soft dough, making these parathas easy to roll.
+It is easier to make when compared to the stuffed ones like aloo paratha, where the rolled-out dough is filled, sealed, and then rolled again – making the process slightly trickier and time-consuming.